- Search The Registry

 *Richard Aoki was born on this date in 1938.
-He was an Asian American civil rights activist.
+He was a Japanese-American activist.

-Richard Masato Aoki was born in San Leandro, California to Japanese American parents.
-One of two sons, his father was from Oakland and his mother was from Berkley, CA. During World War II, He and his family were interned at the Topaz War Relocation Center in Utah from 1942 to 1945.
-They moved back to Oakland, California after World War II ended.
+Richard Masato Aoki was born to Japanese-American parents in San Leandro, California.
+He was one of two sons; his father was from Oakland, and his mother was from Berkley, CA. During World War II, He and his family were interned at the Topaz War Relocation Center in Utah from 1942 to 1945.
+They moved back to Oakland, California, after World War II ended.
 Aoki spent eight years serving in the United States Army, first as a medic and later in the infantry and as a weapons expert.

 At memorial services for party co-founder Huey Newton, who was killed on Aug.
-22, 1989, Aoki attended in full Panther uniform: a black beret, black leather jacket and shades.
-“What makes him a person of historical significance is his leadership in the struggle for social justice,” said Diane Fujino, professor of Asian American studies at the University of California, Santa Barbara and co-writer of Aoki’s biography.
+22, 1989, Aoki attended in full Panther uniform: a black beret, black leather jacket, and shades.
+“What makes him a person of historical significance was his leadership in the struggle for social justice,” said Diane Fujino, professor of Asian American studies at the University of California, Santa Barbara, and co-writer of Aoki’s biography.

 In later years, the FBI released records about Aoki in response to a Freedom of Information Act request.
 A November 16, 1967, intelligence report on the Black Panthers lists Aoki as an “informant” with the code “T-2.”

 On March 15, 2009, Richard Aoki died at his home in Berkeley from complications from dialysis.
 His life was chronicled in the 2009 documentary film Aoki.